Click Here

 N.C.
 State student leaders lobby for hate-crime act

-There was a call for change Wednesday evening at North Carolina State University when student leaders came together to talk about passing a "Free Expression Tunnel Hate Crime Act" after classmates admitted to painting racist remarks about President-elect Barack Obama on the night of Nov.
+N.C.
+State student leaders came together Wednesday evening to talk about passing a "Free Expression Tunnel Hate Crime Act" after four classmates admitted to painting racist remarks about President-elect Barack Obama on the night of Nov.
 4.

 A bill in the school's Student Senate urges the university to immediately expel those who promote violent and racist actions on campus and to prosecute the offending students to the fullest extent of state and federal law.